JenAlchimowicz/Machine-Learning-Portfolio/README.md

 <h3 id="ftu-segmentation"> Functional Tissue Unit Segmentation (HuBMAP + HPA) </h3>

 Kaggle challenge organised by [The Human BioMolecular Atlas Program](https://hubmapconsortium.org) and [The Human Protein Atlas](https://www.proteinatlas.org).
-The task was to perform segmentation on high dimensinal biopsy samples to identify Functional Tissue Units.
-Key challenge was to overcome domain shift between train and test sets - train set used a different type of staining than test set. <br/>
+The task was to perform segmentation on high-dimensional biopsy samples to identify Functional Tissue Units.
+The key challenge was to overcome domain shift between train and test sets - train set used a different type of staining than test set. <br/>
 **Challenge ongoing, code not yet published**

 **Date:** August 2022 - ongoing <br/>